Meetings

 Close the loop on the ambiguous parts.
 Confirm out loud:

-If they gave you direction in the last ten minutes, this is where you play it back.
-“So — I heard you want me to prioritize A and B, and hold off on C for now.
+If they gave you direction in the last ten minutes, play it back: “So — I heard you want me to prioritize A and B, and hold off on C for now.
 Is that right?“

 The sentence most juniors forget to say.
 Pick one: